How can we help you?

 Please visit our page on tooth-colored fillings to learn more!

-The fee for a dental veneer is $1258 per tooth.
+At Benton and Nelson DDS Family and Sedation Dentistry, the fee for a dental veneer is $1258 per tooth.
 Most patients decide to place dental veneers on either two, four, or six front teeth to transform their smile.

 The cost of cosmetic dentistry depends on the recommended dental procedures.
 Common cosmetic dental procedures include dental whitening, porcelain veneers, cosmetic dental crowns, dental bridges, tooth colored fillings, or dental implants.
 To learn more about cosmetic dentistry, visit our services page.